BrettBukowski/brettbukowski.com/views/resume.md

 2007

 #### Computers Unlimited - Billings, MT

 Software Development Intern

-I worked within a team building pharmaceutical inventory management software.
+Worked in a team building pharmaceutical inventory management software.

 * Responsibilities involved fixing bugs and developing minor features in a mature application.
 * This required learning a new programming language.